aframevr/aframe/docs/primitives/a-text.md

 ## Limitations

-The generated text is not suitable for cursor or raycaster detection.
-Please add a geometry component.
+To interact with the text via raycaster or cursor, we need to add geometry like a plane to the text.